Danmwas0543/alx-low_level_programming/0x0C-more_malloc_free/README.md

-using malloc for memeory allocation
+using malloc for memeory allocationprintf project